 Types of Cherry Trees

-The two basic cherry tree types are those that yield sweet cherries that can be eaten immediately picked off the tree and sour cherry or backing cherries.
+The two basic cherry tree types are those that yield sweet cherries that can be eaten immediately picked off the tree and sour cherry or baking cherries.
 Both cherry tree types ripen early and are ready for harvest in the late spring.
 Most sweet cherries need a pollinizer while sour cherries are predominantly self-fruitful.

 Common Cherry Tree Types